Itaryn/jira-view/README.md

 This Vue project is made to simplify display of developer actual work in Jira.

-## Customize configuration
+## Configuration

-Set the FILTER_ID, USER and API_TOKEN in .env
+Set the different properties in the config.json file

 ### For development